 Summer Family Adventure at Callaway Gardens

-Callaway Brothers Azalea Bowl, 40 acres of beautiful flowers, is also part of the Gardens admissions, as well as the Overlook Garden trail of flowers, the Discovery Bicycle Trail through nature, the Pioneer Log Cabin that takes you into a 1830s piece of history, and the lakeside Ida Cason Callaway Memorial Chapel that provides a quiet place for reflection.
+Callaway Brothers Azalea Bowl, 40 acres of beautiful flowers, is also part of the Gardens admissions.
+Peak flowering time for their 700 azalea species is early March to late April.
+Rent bikes to ride the Discovery Bicycle Trail through nature.
+Spend time at the lakeside Ida Cason Callaway Memorial Chapel that provides a quiet place for reflection.

-During the summer, Callaway visitors also receive admission to the inland Robin Lake Beach and Flying High Circus performances by Florida State University students.
+During the summer, Callaway visitors also love to visit the inland Robin Lake Beach.
+In past years, the Flying High Circus comprised of Florida State University students has performed there.
 The Circus was always a favorite of my younger brothers and older sisters.

-If fall or winter vacations are more your style, Callaway celebrates autumn every weekend in October with a Harvest Festival that includes hay rides, pumpkin painting and more.
+Are fall or winter vacations more your style?
+Callaway celebrates autumn every weekend from mid-September to late October with a Harvest Festival.
+The Fall event includes hay rides, pumpkin painting and more.

-In November and December, special holiday dinner menus are available, and Callaway’s elaborate and very popular Christmas Fantasy in Lights, and outdoor light and sound show, takes place.
+Don’t miss Callaway’s elaborate and very popular Christmas Fantasy in Lights with its outdoor light and sound show.
+From mid-November to after New Years, special holiday dinner menus are also available.
 We learned of one family from Florida who have booked 10 two-bedroom cottages for the Thanksgiving week, when the lights are already up, for the past four years because they enjoy the show so much!

 A 10-mile paved path is also opened year-round that allows you to pedal through Callaway’s beautiful landscape on the Discovery Bike Trail.
 For many parents, it’s a favorite pastime, as the trails wind through some of the gardens, by the butterfly museum, and through serenely beautiful countryside.
 Bike and helmet rentals are offered, and child carriers are available.

-Mountain Creek Lake Fishing activities include boat, canoe, and rod and tackle rentals.
+Fishing activities include boat, canoe, and rod and tackle rentals.
 Guided fishing and fly-fishing lessons are also available.
-Hunters can enjoy target shooting under professional staff supervision at the Gun Club where skeet and trap rounds, as well as gun rentals are available.
+Hunters can enjoy target shooting, skeet and trap rounds under professional staff supervision.

-Although many families choose to prepare meals in their cabins, Callaway has a number of restaurants and snack stops, including a lakefront pavilion perfect for beachside snacking; the Plantation Room that has large breakfast and dinner buffets at bargain rates; and a restaurant that overlooks the Lake View Golf Course.
+Although many families choose to prepare meals in their cabins, Callaway has a number of restaurants and snack stops.
+The lakefront pavilion is perfect for beachside snacking.
+The Piedmont has large breakfast and dinner buffets at bargain rates.
+Another restaurant that overlooks the Lake View Golf Course.

+Meanwhile, the classic Callaway still has a lot to offer.
 Planning a vacation with lots of relatives?
 Because the activity-packed summer program is sold as a “cruise on land,” it is a popular choice for family reunions.
-Callaway offers a discounted Family Reunion package any of time of year, based on double occupancy accommodations in the Inn, admission to the gardens, use of banquet room for catered event, and a 10% discount on golf, tennis, fishing, biking and skeet shooting for your group.
+Ask about discounted Family Reunion packages any of time of year.
 There are also tennis, golf packages or other sport-specific options for booking family visits.